huberfe/huberfe.github.io/projects.md

 Quantum codes are an indispensable component for quantum computers.
 The aim of this project to derive bounds on entanglement-assisted quantum codes through the theory of quantum weight enumerators.

 Reference: https://arxiv.org/abs/1708.06298

+### Geometry of quantum states from moment matrices.

+Multi-qubit states show an intricate geometry.
+For a one-qubit system, the Bloch sphere characterizes the state space, but for two or more parties this simple description breaks down.
+The aim of the project is to derive existing state space inequalities and to find new ones using a moment matrix approach.